 Twitter is a great marketing and promotional tool for blogging, but only if it is used effectively.

-When I started using Twitter six years ago, I knew nothing about the marketing benefits of Twitter.
+When I started using Twitter nine years ago, I knew nothing about the marketing benefits of Twitter.
 I was tweeting like an amateur, and following users without a second thought.
 Over time, as I came to understand the hassle of social media noise, I began to de-clutter my social media accounts.

-First, I became particular about accounts that I would follow on Twitter.
+First, I became particular about the accounts that I would follow on Twitter.
 I started unfollowing users who were inactive or who did not add any value to my Twitter timeline.

 I also unfollowed many followers who were not following me back.

 I still frequently clean up my Twitter profile.
 And when I do, I start by unfollowing non-followers.